YMCA Bldg 1400

 Linguistics, phonetics, phonology, psycholinguistics, second language acquisition, research methods in linguistics

-Wendy Herd is a linguist with research interests in phonetics, psycholinguistics, neurolinguistics, and second language acquisition.
-She uses experimental methods to investigate the perception and production of sounds in speakers’ first and second languages.
-Her current research focuses on category formation, a fundamental cognitive process, in adult second language learners and on phonetic drift, changes in speakers’ first language sound categories due to exposure to a second language.
-Dr. Herd is currently writing up her research on mismatch negativity (MMN) differences between L1 and L2 Spanish speakers and conducting experiments to examine the effect of language background on the perception of foreign-accented speech.
-She also runs the Linguistics Research Laboratory (Howell 103B), which houses five computers used for the collection of perception and psycholinguistic data and a sound-attenuated booth for the collection of production data.
-Students currently working in the lab are investigating the topics above as well as documenting the Southern Vowel Shift in Mississippi.
+Wendy Herd was a linguist with research interests in phonetics, psycholinguistics, neurolinguistics, and second language acquisition.
+She used experimental methods to investigate the perception and production of sounds in speakers’ first and second languages.
+Her research focused on category formation, a fundamental cognitive process, in adult second language learners and on phonetic drift, changes in speakers’ first language sound categories due to exposure to a second language.
+Dr. Herd worked on mismatch negativity (MMN) differences between L1 and L2 Spanish speakers and conducting experiments to examine the effect of language background on the perception of foreign-accented speech.
+She also ran the Linguistics Research Laboratory (George Hall), which houses five computers used for the collection of perception and psycholinguistic data and a sound-attenuated booth for the collection of production data.
+She worked with students in the lab on the topics above as well as documenting the Southern Vowel Shift in Mississippi.

 - Herd, W., Walden, R., Knight, W., & Alexander, S. (2015).
 Phonetic drift in a first language dominant environment.
 Proceedings of Meetings on Acoustics, 23 (1), 1 – 9. [pdf]

 - Herd, W., Sereno, J., & Jongman, A. (2015).
 Cross-modal priming differences between native and nonnative Spanish speakers.
 Studies in Hispanic and Lusophone Linguistics, 8 (1), 135 – 155.
 DOI: http://dx.doi.org/10.1515/shll-2015-0005